lukas99/ysg-manager/documentation/architecture.md

 ## Glossary
 * **Skill Operator**: A skill chef or skill expert
 * **Skill Chef**: Person who collects the skill results like execution time or execution failures on the ice
-* **Skill Expert**: Person who assesses the skill executions and collects these results on the ice
+* **Skill Expert**: Person who rates the skill executions and collects these results on the ice
 * **Skills Mobile App**: Mobile application used by skill chefs and skill experts to collect skill results.